bacanapps/wp-messenger-customer-chat-plugin/README.txt

 = 1.0 =
 * Basic setup to get you started and show FB's Messenger Customer Chat Plugin on your Wordpress site.

+= 1.1.0 =
+* Add support for "ref" and "minimized" attribute.
+Add misc functions such as "ref_prefix" and custom "FB App ID" on the embedded FB SDK of the plugin